What’s the WordPress error that gave you a headache most recently?

 php_value memory_limit 128M

-Or, you can do that from the php.ini which bump the limits across all installs on the server in general.
+Or, you can do that from the php.ini which bumps the limits across all installs on the server in general.

-It’s also important to note there is a WP_MAX_MEMORY_LIMIT where you can define the max amount of memory WP should use, especially if you have plugins gobbling up all the memory.
+It’s also important to note there is a WP_MAX_MEMORY_LIMIT where you can define the max amount of memory WP should use, especially if you have plugins gobbling up your bandwidth.

-This error is frustrating because it doesn’t show you exactly how to solve the problem.
-But, fortunately for you, we can show you how to handle this.
+This error is frustrating because it doesn’t indicate how to solve the problem.

 When you find the .htaccess file, rename it into “.htaccess.bak.”
 The file now exists as a backup with a .bak extension, but it won’t be taken into consideration by the server as it’s no longer a .htaccess.

 Next, go to your WordPress admin panel and go to “Settings.”
 Select “Permalinks.”
 Scroll to the bottom and click “Save Changes.”

 To check whether you solved the problem, try to access your website again.

 Now, if the 500 Internal Server Error is not there anymore, it means that the problem was caused by a bad .htaccess file.
 But, if you still see the 500 Internal Server Error, you will have to dig a little deeper to find the cause and solve the problem.

 2. Plugin Deactivation